Picking Winners in Daily Fantasy Sports Using Integer Programming: Introduction

 \subsection{Daily Fantasy Sports Contests}

 Daily fantasy sports have recently become a huge industry.
 For instance, DraftKings, the leading company in this area, reported \$30 million in revenues and \$304 million in entry fees in 2014 \citep{ref:dfs_size}.
-While there is ongoing legal debate as to whether or not daily fantasy sports contests are gambling \citep{ref:gambling}, there is a strong element of skill required to continuously win contests as evidenced by the fact that the top one percent of players pay 40 percent of the entry fees and gain 91 percent of the profits \citep{ref:winners}.
-This space is very competitive, with many users employing advanced analytics to pick winning lineups.
-Several sites such as Rotogrinders have been created which solely focus on daily fantasy sports analytics \citep{ref:rotogrinders}.
+While there is an ongoing legal debate as to whether or not daily fantasy sports contests are gambling \hunter{\citep{ref:gambling,eastondaily,getty2018luck}}, there is a strong element of skill required to continuously win contests as evidenced by the fact that the {top-one} percent of players pay 40 percent of the entry fees and gain 91 percent of the profits \citep{ref:winners}.
+This space is competitive, with many users employing advanced analytics to pick winning lineups.
+Several sites such as Rotogrinders have been created {that} solely focus on daily fantasy sports analytics \citep{ref:rotogrinders}.
 Other sites such as Daily Fantasy Nerd even offer to provide optimized contest lineups for a fee \citep{ref:dfn}.

 There are a variety of contests in daily fantasy sports with different payoff structures.
 Some contests distribute all the entry fees equally among all lineups that score above the median score of the contest.
 These are known as double-up or 50/50 contests.
-They are relatively easy to win, but do not pay out very much.
+They are relatively easy to win, but do not pay out much.
 Other contests give a disproportionately high fraction of the entry fees to the top scoring lineups.
-We refer to these as \emph{top heavy} contests.
-Winning a top heavy contest is much more difficult than winning a double-up or a 50/50 contest, but the payoff is also much greater.
+We refer to these as \emph{top-heavy} contests.
+Winning a top-heavy contest is much more difficult than winning a double-up or a 50/50 contest, but the payoff is also much greater.
 Typical entry fees range from \$3 to \$30, while the potential winnings range from thousands to a million dollars \citep{ref:dk}.
-These contests occur nearly everyday and have a near winner-take-all payoff structure.
+These contests occur nearly {every day}, providing multiple opportunities to test and evaluate different strategies.
 For these reasons, daily fantasy sports provide a great opportunity for us to test our approach to picking winners.